Key Points on Selecting the Perfect Dog Bed for Comfort and Support:

 4. Elevated Dog Beds:

-Elevated dog beds, also known as cot-style beds, are raised off the ground and usually made with a mesh or fabric surface.
+Elevated dog beds, or cot-style beds, are raised off the ground and usually made with a mesh or fabric surface.
 These beds are great for outdoor use or in warmer climates, as they provide better air circulation.

 5. Heated Dog Beds: